 When you start shopping for your new pogo, you want to make sure you pick out the pogo stick that will suit your kids or whoever is going to use it most.
 This is extremely important.
 Say you hosted a sleepover for your kids and they wanted to play, you have to make sure each kid can play without going over the weight limit and straining the toy.
 This buyer’s guide will ensure you get the best pogo stick available for your family.

 Weight and Age

-Ideally, whatever one you pick out will be a very durable material.
+Ideally, whatever pogo sticks you pick out will be a very durable material.
 Reinforced steel is very popular for the spring and the body.
 This resists rust and corrosion, and it can also take more wear and tear without wearing out or breaking down.
 Professional-grade models may come made out of aluminum alloy because this is much more lightweight without sacrificing durability, and this allows the riders to get more air.
 If you find yourself bottoming out in the spring, you need a stiffer build.

 No matter how good you are, this can be a more dangerous toy simply by the nature of it.
 This is why you want to ensure that your choice has as many safety features on it as possible.
 Look for one that has a non-slip grip on the handlebars, and they should be a good size for your hands.
 The foot pedals should be wide and have a non-skid coating on them.
 The spring should be enclosed because this will prevent pinching or scratching.
-The wider the tip is, the better balance you’ll get when you use it as well.
+The wider the tip is, the better balance you’ll get when you use the pogo stick as well.